Frogerall/weather-api/README.md

 #### User Location Detection

 - Implement a feature to automatically detect the user's location and display the local weather without manual input.

-#### Customizable Units

-- Allow users to choose between Celsius and Fahrenheit for temperature, and metric or imperial units for other weather metrics.

-#### Severe Weather Alerts

-- Provide alerts for severe weather conditions like storms, hurricanes, or extreme temperatures.

-##### Historical Weather Data

-- Include historical weather data for the city, allowing users to explore past weather patterns.

-#### User Preferences

-- Enable users to set preferences for their default city, preferred units, and notification settings.

-#### Interactive UI

-- Create an interactive and visually appealing user interface with intuitive controls for a seamless user experience.

-#### Social Media Integration

-- Allow users to share current weather conditions or forecasts on social media platforms.

-#### Educational Content

-- Provide educational content about weather phenomena, climate patterns, or tips on understanding weather forecasts.

-#### Localized Content

-- Include information about local events, festivals, or activities related to weather conditions.

-#### Integration with Other Apps

-- Explore integration with other apps or services, such as calendar apps, to provide weather-related insights for upcoming events.

 #### Feedback Mechanism